 NOTE 2: Option 3 can be applied when SMF is configured to know that there is connectivity between local DN and central DN.

-When the PDU Session is released, the LDNSR removes the corresponding UE context for the PDU session (UE IP address).
+When the PDU Session is released, the LDNSR removes the corresponding UE context for the PDU session (UE IP address) and the Application Service Context in PCF if one has been created using Npcf_PolicyAuthorization_Delete.